IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

-# Generate code with natural language using code LLM on IBM Power10 - Lab guide
+# Use natural language to generate code using code LLM on IBM Power10 - Lab guide

 ## Lab-ready check